Supporting R&D to large batch manufacturing

 Automated QC reports

-Integration of the Iris™ camera with gives Marathon users access to a real-time QC system for reliable high-throughput batch manufacturing.
+Integration of the Iris™ camera with gives Mercury users access to a real-time QC system for reliable high-throughput batch manufacturing.

 As the images from Iris™ are captured, the intuitive Command Centre Pro software uses AI to analyse each slide.
 The software alerts users of any defects, and the software categorises the problem type, such as a missing spot, artefact, merging spots, satellites present or misalignment. ensuring complete traceability of manufacturing runs.